Intuitive Eating

 • improved blood biomarkers, e.g., blood sugar and cholesterol

-Tribole and Resch define Intuitive Eating as “A self-care eating framework, which integrates instinct, emotion, and rational thought.
+Tribole and Resch define intuitive eating as “A self-care eating framework, which integrates instinct, emotion, and rational thought.
 It’s a personal process of honouring your health by paying attention to the messages of your body and meeting your physical and emotional needs.
 It’s an inner journey of discovery that puts you front and centre.”

-The 10 principles of Intuitive Eating
+The 10 principles of intuitive eating

 These core principles explore either “cultivating attunement” (connecting with your body’s signals and experiences) or “removing obstacles to attunement”.

-1. Reject the Diet Mentality
+1. Reject the diet mentality

-The Diet Mentality can be described as a mindset where people are caught up in thoughts of particular diet plans, diet programmes, restrictions and particular eating rules.
+The diet mentality can be described as a mindset where people are caught up in thoughts of particular diet plans, diet programmes, restrictions and particular eating rules.
 This way of thinking interferes with your body and mind connecting with your genuine eating experiences.

-2. Honour Your Hunger
+2. Honour your hunger

+Hunger is the fundamental signal intuitive eating aids you to reconnect with so you can develop and move forward to your authentic health.
 Hunger is a natural signal your body needs nourishment through food.
-When we ignore it, we’re becoming out of sync with what our body truly needs, which unfortunately happens with chronic dieting.
+After several attempts at restrictive diets (known as chronic dieting), we can become out of sync with our hunger cues.
 Ignoring hunger creates a biological cascade where we’re both psychologically and physically craving food which can lead to overeating.

-3. Make Peace with Food
+3. Make peace with food

-4. Challenge the Food Police
+4. Challenge the food police

-5. Respect Your Fullness
+5. Respect your fullness

 As with hunger, our body signals when it’s full when we’re physically and psychologically satisfied.
 Understandably, we can be out of sync with this after chronic dieting, especially if we’ve not yet found how to honour our hunger.

-6. Discover the Satisfaction Factor
+6. Discover the satisfaction factor

 Many of life’s events have food and drink at their core, e.g. celebrating birthdays, religious or cultural festivals, or perhaps having a cup of tea with some biscuits or a glass of wine after a tough day.
 We use food and drink as part of celebrating and pick-me-ups.
+Having food to soothe emotions isn’t wrong.
+For some, food might be the only coping mechanism for difficult emotions, and it can be liberating to explore other tools to cope with a range of feelings.

-8. Respect Your Body
+8. Respect your body

 Connecting with how your body feels when moving, and dropping the thoughts of calorie burning, is liberating.
 Having a goal of losing weight isn’t a long-term motivating factor for moving more and can demoralise us from doing so if the scales don’t shift how we want them to.
 Changing this mindset and feeling the difference goes a long way to helping you find your authentic health.
 Also, did you know that exercise encourages diversity within our community of microbes in our gut!

+Gentle nutrition is about honouring your body and making progress rather than achieving perfection.
+It’s the consistency and overall pattern that counts.
 This is the final principle because focusing on nutrition at the start of your journey can hold you back from the other vital steps.
-This step is sometimes thought of as the paradox of Intuitive Eating, and people assume you can’t have this and the other 9 principles in your life – you can!
+This step is sometimes thought of as the paradox of intuitive eating, and people assume you can’t have this and the other 9 principles in your life – you can!

 Authentic health can integrate with health guidelines and your own specific needs, e.g., allergies, improving your gut health, managing diabetes, and more.
 You’re still in tune with your body’s hunger, fullness, and satisfaction signals.
 You’re in a place where you can be free from anxiety about achieving health while being in touch with the rhythm of your body.

-Getting support with Intuitive Eating
+Getting support with intuitive eating

 Note: If you’re having eating disorder treatment from a team or are seeing a therapist, please check with them first.
 They’ll already know your background, your struggles, and if it’s right for you.
 Your well-being is the top priority.